 The walls, floors, and timbers found in these structures find new life when transformed into siding, flooring, framing, features, furniture, and even artwork for some of the finest modern homes, offices, and businesses.
 Once you’ve formed the habit of seeing, interpreting and listening to the stories of historic wood, you see and hear them everywhere.
 The bar in your favorite restaurant may be made from reclaimed log cabin beams.
 The doorway in your neighbor’s home could come from a dismantled distillery in Georgia.
 The office trim in that new hi-rise could be off an Iowa farmer’s storage building.
 Reclaimed wood is everywhere!

-For a more detailed list of reclaimed wood sources, see Best Places to Find Reclaimed Wood.
+For a more detailed list of reclaimed wood sources, see our post titled Where to Find Reclaimed Wood.

 Like good cooking that uses age, spice, aroma, distillation and daring to create a savory dish, the use of historical woods presents the designer with a myriad of colors, emotions, and grains to choose from to create a savory look.
 Textures combine with age, old growth grain patterns, and previous wear for this attractive and pleasant foundation to design.
 One way to really understand the draw of authentic reclaimed products is to find out or imagine all you can about its previous use.
 Are there nail holes?
 Mortise pockets?
 Scuff marks?
 Stains?
 These are all clues to the journey behind your selection or discovery.
 For example, if your wood comes from the hold of a ship perhaps the natural polish you discover is the result of thousands of repetitions of chains weighing anchor, smooth metal bumping and bouncing along smooth, stout decking.
 Perhaps your choice of wide plank oak flooring came off the walls and floors of an early American factory like the historic textile mill built by Samuel Slater in 1790 in Pawtucket, Rhode Island.
 There’s always a story.